List of all U-boats

 1 ship damaged, total tonnage 7,176 GRT

-Sunk 14 Feb, 1945 in the Northern Sea at the Faeroe Islands, in position 61.36N, 01.35W by depth charges from the British frigates HMS Bayntun, HMS Bratwaite, HMS Loch Eck and HMS Loch Dunvegan.
+Sunk on 14 February 1945 in the Norwegian Sea north of the Shetland Islands, in position 61.36N, 01.35W, by depth charges from the British frigates HMS Bayntun, HMS Bratwaite, HMS Loch Eck and HMS Loch Dunvegan.
 47 dead (all hands lost).

 Attacks on this boat and other events

 A Leigh Light attack by a British Wellington bomber (179 Sqn RAF, pilot W.J.
 Hill) in the Bay of Biscay caused minor damage.
 A B-24 Liberator and a flight of Mosquitos then joined in, wounding the U-boat commander and forcing U-989 to return to base.
 (Sources: Blair, vol 2, page 583)

 1 recorded attack on this boat.